TylerMD/MusicBee-BPMTapper/README.md

 # MusicBee-BPMTapper
-This plugin allows users to manually tap and save to the BPM file tag.
+This plugin allows users to manually tap the BPM while listening to music and save it to the file's BPM tag.

 ## Installation
 - To avoid minor bugs, update MusicBee to at least v3.1 (September 16, 2017)